fr

 Systemic immersion

 As for systemic immersion, its principle is based on the knowledge and mastery of the rules and procedures of cultural experience.
-The visitor can be led during a immersive exhibition to perform actions.
+During an immersive exhibition, visitors may be asked to perform actions.
 These will provoke emotions in him.

 The systemic immersion thus refers to the meeting between the object and the spectator.
 The system set up offers him a challenge that pushes him to go further.
 This is for example the case of a video game.